 We are here to provide help to the families of those effected by tragic accidents.
 Reyes Browne Reilley has experience in matters such as these, one being the Cardinal Coach Line / Choctaw Casino fatal bus crash back in 2013.
 The Reyes Browne Reilley Law Firm attorney Spencer Browne represented the family of Paula Hahn in a wrongful death lawsuit stemming from the casino charter bus wreck on the George Bush Turnpike, which a Dallas County jury later ordered Choctaw Nation to pay Ms. Hahn’s family $6M.

-If you or someone you know has been injured or killed in a bus accident, please contact us today for a free and confidential consultation.
+If you or someone you know has been injured or killed in a bus accident, please contact our Dallas-Fort Worth truck accident attorneys today for a free and confidential consultation.
 Just complete the contact form on this page, or call us at 214-612-7577.

 - Page 1 of 2